 For Proposal 1 (Election of Directors), election of the director nominees to the board of directors of the Company (the "Board") requires the affirmative vote of a plurality of the shares of Common Stock present virtually or represented by proxy at the Annual Meeting and entitled to vote, which means that the five nominees receiving the most "for" votes will be elected.
 Because there are only five director nominees named in this Proxy Statement, votes withheld from any nominee will have no effect on the outcome of the election of directors.
 Votes may not be cast "against" the election of a nominee.
-Abstentions and "broker non-votes" (as described below) are not counted for purposes of the election of directors and will not affect the outcome of such election.
+Abstentions and "broker non-votes" (as described in the "Shares Held in Street Name" section of this Proxy Statement) will not affect the outcome of such election.
 Our stockholders do not have cumulative voting rights for the election of directors.